DDN Conference 2025: programme

 10 - 11.20 am Session one

-Changing Futures
+Jamie Poole, Changing Futures

 Levelling the field: How lived experience is proving a lifeline to those affected by multiple disadvantage.

-Zak Haider, Intuitive Thinking Skills
+Zack Haider, Intuitive Thinking Skills

 New prospects: Changing the course of your future through the individual placement and support (IPS) employment programme.

-Jon Roberts, Dear Albert
+Jon Roberts, Dear Albert and Andrea Knowles, Turning Point

 LEROs at large!
 How do you work in partnership with providers while maintaining your independence?

-Andrew, Social Interest Group
+Andrew, in conversation with Hannah, Social Interest Group

 From the outside in: A personal journey from homelessness, showing how the right support is crucial.